 Before competing at the Olympics, I funded my sporting journey by working on a drilling rig – and I’m lucky to be alive.

-We welcomed a new driller on site who quickly became too aggressive operating the controls.
+We welcomed a new driller on-site who quickly became too aggressive in operating the controls.
 While tripping pipe, the driller pulled a giant pipe out of the hole too fast, and it swung across the rig, straight for my head.
 I escaped the pinch-point, but the two-ton piece of steel knocked off my hard hat.
 I froze as the steel kelly clanged loudly against the derrick.
 I was one inch away from becoming a pancake.

 He yelled at me.
 “What the fuck are you doing?
 Get back on the tongs!”
 I was green and young.
 I looked back with terror and did what he asked.

 Thankfully, I had an older crew with me on the drilling floor, who reported the incident to the Tool Push foreman who corrected the situation.
 I’m grateful to have benefited from that safety leadership.
 Otherwise, I would not be alive today.